christophberger/start/README.md

 ### Notes about the config file

-By default, *start* looks for a configuration file in the following places:
+By default, _start_ looks for a configuration file in the following places:

-* In the path defined through the environment variable &lt;APPLICATION&gt;_CFGPATH
+* In the path defined through the environment variable &lt;APPLICATION&gt;&#95;CFGPATH
 * In the working directory
 * In the user's home directory